 Business

-During the non-practising part of his pupillage, Andrew assisted in Santers Solicitors Limited v Law Society [2024] EWHC 3003 (Ch).
-This is thought to be the 1st successful application under Schedule 1 of the Solicitors Act 1974 to withdraw an intervention notice against a solicitor (assisting John McLinden KC and John Critchley).
+- During the non-practising part of his pupillage, Andrew assisted with drafting the skeleton argument in Santers Solicitors Limited v Law Society [2024] EWHC 3003 (Ch).
+This is thought to be the 1st successful application under Schedule 1 of the Act to withdraw an intervention notice against a solicitor (assisting John McLinden KC and John Critchley).

 Property